 2020 was a challenging year for many small business owners — to say the least — and many had to adapt to the “new normal.”
 However, that didn’t stop enthusiasts from trying to salvage their business by becoming digital retailers.

-Even though the fate of the world’s economy still hangs in the balance, we hope we managed to portray the concept of creating and maintaining a small business a bit better with our entrepreneurship stats.
+Even though the fate of the world’s economy still hangs in the balance due to new challenges, we hope we managed to portray the concept of creating and maintaining a small business a bit better with our entrepreneurship stats.

 - Babson College